lavollmer/react-portfolio/README 2.md

 ## Description

 This project was to build a personal portfolio page with React.
+The design includes mobile-first, personalized color theme, and animation utilization.
+The site meets many accessibility criteria.

 ## Table of Contents